 Not far from the Village of the Arts is LECOM Park, home to Pittsburgh Pirates’ spring training and the minor league Bradenton Marauders.
 LECOM Park was originally built in 1923, but has been renovated several times over the years, including major upgrades in 2013, to become one of baseball’s finest facilities.

-Barrier islands Anna Maria and Longboat Key offer art galleries, the Anna Maria Island Players theater group, the Artists’ Guild of Anna Maria Island, the Anna Maria Island Concert Chorus & Orchestra and the Longboat Key Center for the Arts, which holds classes, events and concerts.
+Barrier islands Anna Maria and Longboat Key offer art galleries, the Anna Maria Island Players theater group, the Artists’ Guild of Anna Maria Island, and the Anna Maria Island Concert Chorus & Orchestra.

 To the east, the master-planned community of Lakewood Ranch holds regular arts festivals and street fairs such as Music on Main.